 That larger picture greatly expands the challenge, but it also reveals some of the greatest rewards.
 A good place to see such implications is in the way confronting heath care limits leads to addressing concerns that go beyond health care delivery per se.
 Confronting health care limits should contribute to increasingly mature and empowered insights regarding not just access to care, but also about what it takes to be healthy, what it means to heal, and, more broadly, the requirements of a healthy society.

 A health care limits exercise I’ve done with leaders at the Institute for Creative Development helps illustrate.
 I give the group I’m working with a budget along with ten patient biographies.
-The biographies include information not just about age and presenting illnesses, but also about the patient’s family and work history, self-care variables such as smoking and exercise, and more general observations about what the person has done with his or her life.
+The biographies include information not just about age and presenting illnesses, but also about the patient’s family and work history, self-care variables such as smoking. the ideal choice of Vape Juice and exercise, and more general observations about what the person has done with his or her life.
 I lock the group in a room for three hours with instructions to come back with a list of how the budget will be spent and justifications for their decisions.
-I emphasize that the predicament I have put to them is not just some interesting exercise.
+I emphasize that the predicament I have put to them is not just some interesting exercise that I learnt from one of the Mindfulness Courses Auckland.
 It is the truth we face if we are not in total denial (and which we face covertly even if we are in denial).

 The exercise never fails to prove both agonizing and ultimately enlightening.
 Participants have to face not just the fact of, in effect, choosing death for others, but also the need to determine on just what bases such decisions should be made.
 Should they consider not just a person’s disease, but also their age, or perhaps whether they have children who are dependent on them?
 They also have to confront questions of just what we as humans are capable of—whether certain life-and-death considerations, while perhaps appropriate to a situation, may present moral slippery slopes that will always be too slippery for our human capabilities.